A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 - Reducing concentration risk

-- Pairing stable growth with higher-risk investments
+- Stable growth with higher-risk investments depending on strategy

 - Long-term capital preservation